bhaveshbc/CircleCropView/README.md

 Copy and pasting code sucks, even more when you find a bug and have to fix all the apps using it.
-But is there a way to avoid it? yes there is apple intorude feature called # frameworks
+But is there a way to avoid it? yes there is, apple intorude feature called # frameworks

+# What is Framework

+A framework is a modular and reusable set of code that is used as the building blocks of higher-level pieces of software.